patbec/homeserver-startpage/README.md

 <br>

 <sup>(2)</sup>
-Some application icons are not available as vector graphics, they have been redrawn and may differ slightly from the manufacturer's icon.
-See [icon-node-red.svg](/src/images/icon-node-red.svg) as an example, I also upload customized files to [this](https://worldvectorlogo.com/logo/node-red-2) page.
+Vector images were used whenever possible, some application icons are from [Simple Icons](https://simpleicons.org/) and were manually post-processed.
+See [Zigbee2MQTT](https://raw.githubusercontent.com/patbec/thinkbox.center/main/src/images/apps/zigbee2mqtt.svg) or [Node-RED](https://raw.githubusercontent.com/patbec/thinkbox.center/main/src/images/apps/node-red.svg) as an example, the vector code was reduced and cleaned up.

 ## App icons